pageuppeople-opensource/microservice-bootstrap/Readme.md

 microservicebootstrap_workerservice_1   dotnet run -c Release   Up
 ```

-Get the port number from above command and `curl -i localhost:32769/healthcheck`
+Get the port number from above command and in a Bash terminal `curl -i localhost:32769/healthcheck`
 to see to web service running.
 Pat your own back!

 Expected response